Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 \textit{Retracing Elementary Mathematics} [Henkin et al. 1962] is the outcome of three Summer Institutes for Teachers of Mathematics, organized by the National Science Foundation, and taught and directed by the authors [Henkin et al. [1962] p. vii].
-It is supposed to initiate a new beginning, and is proposed to be ``Used as a college text [...] for a one-year course of the type commonly given under a title such as ``Foundations of Mathematics,'' or ``\textit{Fundamental Concepts of Mathematics}.'' [emphasis added]'' [Henkin et al. [1962] p. viii].
-Moreover, the \textit{ detailed} and \textit{explicit} treatment of the material makes the book ``accessible to almost all undergraduate students of mathematics, and even to the attentive layman with an interest in this subject.''
+It is supposed to initiate a new beginning, and is proposed to be ``Used as a college text [...] for a one-year course of the type commonly given under a title such as ``Foundations of Mathematics,'' or ``\textit{Fundamental Concepts of Mathematics}.'' [emphasis added].''
 [Henkin et al. [1962] p. viii].

-Nevertheless the book deals principally with Arithmetization of $\Bbb{R}$ [cf. the introduction above] from ``the modern deductive point of view'' [Henkin et al. [1962] p. viii] considering the Fundamental Concepts of Elementary Mathematics such as the length of a sls and the measure of an angle already known, with no word concerning retracing them [cf. Henkin et al. [1962] pp. 316, 328, 332].
+Nevertheless the book deals essentially with Arithmetization of the real numbers from ``the modern deductive point of view'' [Henkin et al. [1962] p. viii] considering the \textit{Fundamental Concepts of Elementary Mathematics} such as the \textit{length of a sls} and the\textit{ measure of an angle } to be already known, with no word concerning retracing them [cf. Henkin et al. [1962] pp. 316, 328, 332].